ssec/polar2grid/py/polar2grid/doc/source/custom_grids.rst

 1. Create a text file named anything besides "grids.conf".
 Open it for editing.
-   The package includes a ``$POLAR2GRID_HOME/grid_configs`` directory user configuration files can be stored.
+   The package includes a ``$POLAR2GRID_HOME/grid_configs`` directory where user configuration files can be stored.
 2. Add a line to this text file for each grid you would like to add to Polar2Grid.
 Follow the :ref:`grid_configuration_format` section below.
 This section also has